Rich Moore: Film

-In 2004, Moore directed the Warner Bros. animated short film Duck Dodgers in Attack of the Drones.
+In 2004, Moore directed the Warner Bros.
+Animation animated short film Duck Dodgers in Attack of the Drones.
 In 2008, he was invited by John Lasseter to join Walt Disney Animation Studios as a director, with the suggestion that he develop a story set in the world of video games.
 This would become the 2012 animated feature Wreck-It Ralph, Moore's feature directing debut, and a box office and critical success.
 Moore also supplied the voices for the film's characters Sour Bill and Zangief.
 Wreck-It Ralph won five Annie Awards, including Best Animated Feature and a Best Director award for Moore, and was nominated for the Academy Award for Best Animated Feature.

 Moore's next animated feature film was Disney's Zootopia, which he directed alongside Byron Howard and co-director Jared Bush.
 The film, released on March 4, 2016, became the second highest-grossing animated feature film of 2016 with a worldwide box office gross of over $1.023 billion.
 The film also won the Academy Award for Best Animated Feature.

 After Zootopia, Moore returned to direct Ralph Breaks the Internet, the sequel to Wreck-It Ralph, with fellow filmmaker Phil Johnston.
 The film was a financial success, outgrossing the original film with over $529.3 million worldwide.
 It was also nominated for multiple awards in the Best Animated Feature category, including the Academy Awards, Annie Awards, and Golden Globe Awards.

-On April 8, 2019, Moore revealed that he had left Disney to join Sony Pictures Animation, where he would direct and produce original animated films for the studio, with the first being Vivo.
+On April 8, 2019, Moore revealed that he had left Disney to join Sony Pictures Animation, where he would direct and produce original animated films for the studio, and ultimately produced the film Vivo.

 On March 16, 2022, Moore revealed that he has entered into an exclusive, multi-year overall deal with Skydance Animation.
+On October 18, 2023, it was revealed that Moore is directing an untitled Jack and the Beanstalk project at Skydance.